Summer Reading Lists

 - The Tao of Pooh by Benjamin Hoff

 Incoming juniors will read three books over the summer.
-All juniors must read Stamped from the Beginning by Ibram X. Kendi, one book from the junior section of this reading list (see below) and one book of your choice.
+All juniors must read Caste: The Origins of Our Discontents by Isabel Wilkerson, one book from the list (see below) and one book of your choice.
 On the first day of class, all juniors should be prepared to be tested on their summer reading.

 - Angela’s Ashes by Frank McCourt